 The three key components of your fiber internet connection include:

 1. Optical Network Terminal (ONT):This is the device that connects your home to the internet.
-It’s similar to the modem you probably use today.
+It’s similar to the modem you probably use today, if you have a cable internet connection.

-2. Fiber internet router: Your new router will look similar to your existing one.
+2. Fiber internet router: Your new router will look like the cable router, too.
 The main difference is that it will be able to handle fiber internet’s fast speeds.

 3. WiFi extenders: Many homes need these to ensure all areas of the home receive a strong WiFi signal.